Anerkiki/pokemon-island-resort/README.md

 ## Introduction

-I am looking to create this website to showcase an island resort for pokemon and trainers and allow customers to book rooms and excursions.
+I am looking to create this website to showcase an island resort for pokemon and trainers and allow customers to book rooms and classes for their pokemon.

 # Credits